Leeds Beckett University - City Campus,

 Maximum of £26,000 over 3.5 years.

-Based on our highly successful pre-registration programme and developed in partnership with local health care providers, our BSc (Hons) Adult Nursing Apprenticeship offers organisations a flexible pathway for apprentices to achieve the requirements for registration with the Nursing and Midwifery Council (NMC).
+Developed in partnership with local health care providers, our BSc (Hons) Adult Nursing Apprenticeship offers organisations a flexible pathway for apprentices to achieve the requirements for registration with the Nursing and Midwifery Council (NMC).

 WHAT MODULES CAN I STUDY?